 Who is eligible?

 - PhD or MS students in good standing in IAC.
-With the approval of faculty advisor and Director of Graduate Studies (DGS).
+With the approval of faculty advisor or Director of Graduate Studies (DGS).

 - Digital Media graduate students are eligible to apply if they have a peer review paper or exhibition that is part of their work in the program accepted at a relevant venue.
 Travel to any DM related conferences is acceptable on a case by case basis .